2009 German federal election

-The 2009 German federal election was held in Germany on 27 September 2009 to elect the members of the 17th Bundestag.
+A federal election was held in Germany on 27 September 2009 to elect the members of the 17th Bundestag.

 The Christian Democratic Union (CDU), its Bavarian sister party, the Christian Social Union (CSU), and the Free Democratic Party (FDP) won the election, and the three parties formed a new centre-right government with Angela Merkel as chancellor.
 While CDU/CSU's share of votes decreased slightly, it was more than compensated by the gains of their "desired coalition partner", the liberal FDP, that won the strongest result in its history.

 CDU and CSU's former partner in the "Grand coalition", the Social Democratic Party (SPD) led by Frank-Walter Steinmeier, conceded defeat after dropping by more than 11 percentage points, receiving its hitherto worst result since the end of the Second World War (only undercut in 2017 and 2025).
 At 70.8 percent, the voter turnout was the lowest in a German federal election since 1949.